Almond780/very_bad_website/README.md

 I use VS coduim (the shell version of VS code) with Live Server and thats it.
 Its like plug and play.

-For the file paths i rocemmend to just use the "Weblearn" folder file paths to make your life way easeir.
+For the file paths i rocemmend to just use the "LearnWeb" folder file paths to make your life way easeir.

 ## licenses